Rachel Green: Relationships

-During season ten, Rachel's brief romance with friend Joey drew strong criticism from both critics and fans, although the contested relationship did not harm viewership.
+During season ten, Rachel's brief romance with Joey drew strong criticism from both critics and fans.
+It is widely regarded as one of the show's worst storylines, although it did not harm viewership.
 Joshua Kurp of Splitsider believes that the Rachel/Joey/Ross love triangle is the main reason the show's final two seasons continued to perform well despite mediocre reviews.
-Eric Goldman of IGN referred to the Rachel-Joey storyline as "questionable".
-Entertainment Tonight Canada ranked "The One After Rachel and Joey Kiss" among the show's ten worst episodes at number five, with author I. P. Johnson panning it as "desperate", concluding, "Jeers for even conceiving this romantic plot; cheers for abandoning it".
-Contrarily, E! enjoyed Rachel and Joey as a couple because they brought out positive aspects in each other's personalities and share a similar sense of humor.
-Their relationship also spawned a debate among fans, who argued over whether making Rachel and Joey a couple was a bad idea.
-Jenna Mullins of E! determined that it is because "It was too far into the series to throw these two together.
-They didn't make sense and their romantic scenes felt forced".
+Entertainment Tonight Canada ranked "The One After Rachel and Joey Kiss" among the show's ten worst episodes.
+In more recent years, some fans have defended the relationship, arguing that Joey would have been better suited for Rachel and that the show ultimately didn’t allow their relationship to fully develop.